 “I’m so glad you found me too,” I told my son, hugging him tightly.
 “I was looking for you everywhere – now here you are!”

-Check out my “Dream Catcher” necklace -and hold the vision for your dreams close to your heart!
+Check out my “Dream Catcher” necklace.
+Write down your goal.
+Slip the paper into the pendant. -Hold the vision for your dreams close to your heart!

 Hi I’m Karen Salmansohn, founder of NotSalmon.
 My mission is to offer you easy-to-understand insights and tools to empower you to bloom into your happiest, highest potential self.
 I use playful analogies, feisty humor, and stylish graphics to distill big ideas – going as far back as ancient wisdom from Aristotle, Buddhism and Darwin to the latest research studies from Cognitive Therapy, Neuro Linquistic Programming, Neuroscience, Positive Psychology, Quantum Physics, Nutritional Studies – and then some.